Why does Russia want tactical nuclear weapons in Belarus? | Law-Order

 Some Russian hawks long have urged the Kremlin to send a warning to the West by moving some tactical nuclear weapons closer to the aircraft and missiles intended to deliver them.

-WHAT EXACTLY WILL RUSSIA DO?
-Putin said Russia already has helped upgrade 10 Belarusian aircraft to allow them to carry nuclear weapons and their crews will start training to use them from April 3.
+What exactly will Russia do?
+Putin said that Russia already has helped upgrade 10 Belarusian aircraft to allow them to carry nuclear weapons and their crews will start training to use them from April 3.
 He noted Russia also has given Belarus the Iskander short-range missile systems that can be fitted with conventional or nuclear warheads.

 He said the construction of storage facilities for nuclear weapons in Belarus will be completed by July 1.
 He didn't say how many nuclear weapons will be stationed there or when they will be deployed.